c0br4x-d3v/c0br4x-d3v/README.md

 # c0br4x

 I'm c0br4x , and I do content on Design and Development.
-I really enjoy work on frameworks.
-I also enjoy ui and design in general.
+I really enjoy work on new projects and crazy ideas in general.

 ## Skills: